DigitalRuby/IPBan/README.md

 **About Me**

-I'm Jeff Johnson and I created IPBan to block hackers out because Windows (and Linux quite frankly) does a horrible job of this by default and performance suffers as hackers try to breach your remote desktop, SSH, SMTP, etc. IPBan gets them in the block rule of the firewall where they belong.
+I'm Jeff Johnson and I created IPBan to eliminate bot nets, hackers and brute force login attempts.
+IPBan improves the security and performance of your machines and gets the bad actors in the block rule of the firewall where they belong.

 Please visit <a href='https://ipban.com'>https://ipban.com</a> for additional updates, news, additional software and more.